philgyford/django-ditto/README.rst

 A collection of Django apps for copying things from third-party sites and services.
 Very much in-progress.
 Python 3, Django 1.8.

-Currently only copies bookmarks from `Pinboard <https://pinboard.in/>`_ and tweets from Twitter.
+Currently, it copies bookmarks from `Pinboard <https://pinboard.in/>`_, tweets from Twitter, and photos from `Flickr <https://flickr.com/>`_.
 See possible future services in `this issue <https://github.com/philgyford/django-ditto/issues/23>`_.
-These work well, but there may be changes as it's still in development.
+These work well, but there may be changes as this is still in development.

+Public and private Tweets, Photos and Bookmarks are copied, but only public ones are displayed in the included views and templates; non-public ones are only visible in the Django admin.

-There is a demo Django project website for viewing fetched items in the ``/demo/`` directory.
+There is a demo Django project website for viewing fetched items in the ``demo/`` directory.

 The docs below are hasty; I'm not expecting anyone else to use this yet.